 Looking party-ready whilst not detracting from the happy couple’s limelight is important for weddings, especially if you’re going to be at a particularly formal wedding.
 Weddings that take place at venues like country clubs will have more traditional and formal dress codes.
 There’s nothing worse than feeling the judgement of country club regulars as you are wearing a dress that’s ever so slightly too short.
-Vintage jewellery is the perfect companion to a traditional outfit, pearl earrings, gemstone pendants, and other more subtle pieces of jewellery are the perfect accent.
+Vintage jewellery is the perfect companion to a traditional outfit.
+Pearl earrings, gemstone pendants, and other more subtle pieces of jewelry can help you find the perfect accent to your outfit.

 When autumn comes around, some people think the best type of wedding is one replete with crunchy, orange leaves, and a crispy cold in the air.
-For these weddings, consider either trousers or tights for your outfit.
 The darker colours, rich reds and bold blues, will be perfect for a cold-weather wedding.
 A helpful hack for winter weddings is to think about where you add your layers.
 Layers will be your life-saver at a wedding with cold weather, and you can opt to have them underneath or on top of your main layer.